-- 5) Counters Interpret the next four bytes in each packet as a single integer.
-Test whether this value increases by the same amount between packets.
-If the test succeeds, these four bytes form a counter.
-Append a purple leaf to the current branch, advance all pointers by four, then continue processing at 1).
-If the test fails, repeat the same procedure but with the next two bytes only instead of four.
-If that fails as well, repeat the procedure, this time just with the next single byte. - 6) Enumerated types Check the next byte of each packet.
-Calculate how many distinct values occur.
-If this amount is lower than a threshold, we have found an enumerated type.
-For each distinct value that was seen, append an orange leaf to the current branch, and tag it with one of the previously unused distinct values.
+- orange leaf to the current branch, and tag it with one of the previously unused distinct values.
 Split the list of packets such that each packet is assigned to the branch that is tagged with the value of the packet's next byte.
 From this point on, only process messages that were assigned to the branch that is currently being processed.
 Advance all pointers by one.
 Continue processing at 1) for each of the newly created branches.
 Since branches are not interdependent, if multiple CPU cores are available, processing may continue in parallel.
-As for the threshold, based on empirical evidence, values between 8 and 20 seem to be ideal, or if the number of distinct message types is suspected, that number should be used instead. - Highly variable If none of the previous classifiers classified this byte as something else, then it takes on many different values that follow no discernible pattern.
+As for the threshold, based on empirical evidence, values between 8 and 20 seem to be ideal, or if the number of distinct message types is suspected, that number should be used instead. - 7) Highly variable If none of the previous classifiers classified this byte as something else, then it takes on many different values that follow no discernible pattern.
 Append a black leaf to the current branch, advance all pointers by one, then continue processing at 1).